- Getting there and getting around

 - if you take dogs into the Cooloola Recreation Area, including dogs travelling in your vehicle.
 See map for details

-- Also see: Safe sand driving section for more information and view the short Driving on sand and Slow is safe safety videos.
+- Also see: Safe sand driving for more information and view the short Driving on sand and Slow is safe safety videos.

 People have suffered serious injuries in water-related accidents at Inskip.